 - Commercial Permit Application

 The Fire Marshal’s office will then send you a form-letter email confirming the date/time of the meeting and details of items required for review.
 One item on the list will be the Commercial Permit Application Form (found on the same page as the appointment request), which they will instruct you to complete and send to the Water Department electronically.
-Once you complete the first page electronically online, print it as a pdf, and send it to us immediately after requesting the appointment.
-There is a link at the top of the 2nd page ([email protected]) that you can click on and it will open an email box to submit the application to our office.
-Include a short description or scope of work on the project.
+Once you complete the first page electronically online, print it as a PDF, and send it to us immediately after requesting the appointment.
+There is a link at the top of the 2nd page (firstname.lastname@example.org) that you can click on and it will open an email box to submit the application to our office.
+Include a copy of the plans and a scope of work summary on the project.

 When we receive your application, it will initiate our review and we will let you know what we need to see and where to send it, or, if no CCWS approval is required, we will sign your form indicating same and return it to you.
 You will then print the application form and take it with you to your meeting with the Fire Marshal.